awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 --secret-string '{"username":"app-user","password":"choose_your_own_password"}'
 ```

-### Setting Up AWS Identity and Access Management \(IAM\) Policies<a name="rds-proxy-iam-setup"></a>
+### Setting up AWS Identity and Access Management \(IAM\) policies<a name="rds-proxy-iam-setup"></a>

  After you create the secrets in Secrets Manager, you create an IAM policy that can access those secrets\.
-For general information about using IAM with RDS and Aurora, see [Identity and Access Management in Amazon RDS](UsingWithRDS.IAM.md)\.
+For general information about using IAM with RDS and Aurora, see [Identity and access management in Amazon RDS](UsingWithRDS.IAM.md)\.

 **Tip**
  The following procedure applies if you use the IAM console\.
 If you use the AWS Management Console for RDS, RDS can create the IAM policy for you automatically\.
 In that case, you can skip the following procedure\.

 **To create an IAM policy that accesses your Secrets Manager secrets for use with your proxy**

 1. Sign in to the IAM console\.
-Follow the **Create role** process, as described in [Creating IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)\.
+Follow the **Create role** process, as described in [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html)\.
 Include the **Add Role to Database** step\.

 1. For the new role, perform the **Add inline policy** step\.
-Use the same general procedures as in [Editing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html)\.
+Use the same general procedures as in [Editing IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-edit.html)\.
 Paste the following JSON into the JSON text box\.
 Substitute your own account ID\.
 Substitute your AWS Region for `us-east-2`\.
 Substitute the Amazon Resource Names \(ARNs\) for the secrets that you created\.
 For the `kms:Decrypt` action, substitute the ARN of the default AWS KMS customer master key \(CMK\) or your own AWS KMS CMK, depending on which one you used to encrypt the Secrets Manager secrets\.

    ```
    {